datanav/docs/setup-environment.rst

 -------------

-To decide on the size of production and test environments for a Sesam subscription, one needs to consider the approximate number of datatypes and total entities.
+To decide on the size of production and test environments for a Sesam subscription, one needs to consider the approximate number of engines and data volume.

--  Medium: Up to 20 datatypes and 10 million entities.

--  Large: Up to 20 datatypes and 100 million entities.

--  Extra Large: Limitless, by a dynamically expanding cluster.
+-  Single compute: 4 engines and up to 350 GB data.

+-  Multi compute: 16 engines and up to 1 TB data.

 The following subscriptions are necessary for a complete Sesam
 environment:

--  Development: Every developer will need a small subscription, with no SLA or backup.
+-  Development: Every developer will need a developer subscription, with no SLA or backup.

--  CI-test: A small subscription, including standard SLA.
+-  CI-test: A developer subscription, including standard SLA.

--  Test: Same size as production, including standard SLA and Backup.
+-  Test: Same size as in production, including standard SLA and Backup.

 -  Production: Size based on data as described above.
 Enterprise SLA and Backup.